mich561d/plainJpaTemplate/README.md

 - Verify that this created the Single table in your database

 **Now your project is ready for you to do great stuff :smiley:**

+Read this document, and strategy-1 for how to include more than one persistence.xml file, as reference for how this start-project is designed.